-- Drive your vehicle on a free flowing journey for up to 20 minutes, avoiding prolonged idling. - · Do not switch off the ignition.
+- Drive your vehicle, preferably on a main road or motorway, for up to 20 minutes avoiding prolonged idling, but always observing speed limits and road conditions. - · Do not switch off the ignition. - Use a lower gear than normal to maintain a higher engine speed during this journey, where appropriate.